-4 Evaluation
+4 EVALUATION

 We validate the correctness of our system by replaying different DNS traces in controlled testbed environment (§4.1).
+Specifically, we validate query inter-arrival time and query rate.
 Our experiments show that the distributed client system replays DNS queries with correct timing, reproducing the DNS traffic pattern (§4.2).